bumbeishvili/candidate-chooser/README.md

 Modify the URL to print your name + " approved" after clicking the “Get Recommendation” button.

-For example, if candidate name is Alex, after clicking the button, there should be following text printed
+For example, if candidate name is `Alex`, after clicking the button, there should be following text printed

 **`Alex approved `**